 AUTISM: GUEST MOM OPENS UP

 Being a mom is hard – we’ve all figured that out by now – but being an Autism mom is even harder.
-I felt like it’s something that I wasn’t educated enough on and wanted to support Jormari, who is our guest mom blogger for this post!
+Autism is something that I wasn’t educated enough on and wanted to support Jormari, who is our guest mom blogger for this post!

 She recently found out her daughter was autistic and started her journey to shed light on the subject, find support and also offer her help to families who might be going through the same thing.

-She has a positive and fierceness to her that is inspiring.
-She is dedicated to doing everything she can for her daughter, and frankly, it’s beautiful.
+Jormari has a positive and fierceness to her that is inspiring.
+She does everything she can for her daughter, and frankly, it’s beautiful.
 It’s something that every parent might fear or not know how to deal with if they’re in that situation.

 I really wanted to get to know her so I had a couple of questions for her that she answered for us!
 It made me realize how parenting has so many layers and we all have a different story.
 The beauty with her is that she found a “calling” to help others but most importantly, a strength to only go up from here.

 My name is Jormari, best known as “Nany”.
 I am a 24-year-old mom to a 2-year-old beautiful & perfect little girl & I am also a wife to an amazing guy!
 I have been married for 4 years now, and I personally love married life.
 In the beginning, when people hear you are getting married they freak out and worry so much as if marriage is the end of the WORLD!
 Marriage is honestly a beautiful thing, especially when you have the right man by your side.
 Something else you should know about me is that I am a believer of Jesus!!
 I am unashamed to say it & represent wherever I go.
 God has been nothing but good to me.